adaa-polsl/RuleKit/README.md

 ```
 java -jar RuleKit.jar minimal-deals.xml
 ```
 The results of the analysis will be located in *./examples/results-minimal/deals/* folder.
-Note, that the repository already contain reference results - they will be overwritten.
+Note, that the repository already contains reference results - they will be overwritten.
 See [this Wiki section](../../wiki/1-Batch-interface) for detailed information how to configure batch analyses in RuleKit.

 ## RapidMiner plug-in